percival-detector/cppprocessing/tools/README.md

 - bandwidth.py output will be in ```oprof_report/host_name/```
 - profile results will be displayed and the raw profile result will also be written to ```oprof_report/host_name/```.

+If any of the following script does not work especially when writing to file, it is probably because some folders do not exist.
+If they return such errors, touch the file before running the script.

 ## What do they do?

 ### calibration_data_generator.py